 Link project & organisation benefits

-Project benefits should not be managed in isolation but should be linked to programme and organisational benefits.
+Don’t manage project benefits in isolation.
+Link them to the programme and organisational benefits.
 Benefits management should not be the responsibility of the project manager.
-They need to be owned and managed by someone in the affected area of the business, for example the business owner.
+The business owner, or someone else in the affected area of the business, need to own and manage the benefits.

 As argued in an earlier blog, project and programme managers just cannot afford to risk not showing the ROI for their work.
 Therefore, we believe having a solid benefits management approach is essential for ensuring the success of projects and programmes.